 AP Racing by Essex 2-piece J Hook Discs for the 992 GT3 OEM Calipers!01.13.2022

-Our front replacement discs in the OEM 408mm iron sizes are in production and we will open pre-orders for them very soon.
-The rears are identical to the 991 GT3 and already available.
-We do plan on producing front and rear replacements for the OEM PCCB disc as well, but we aren't quite there yet.
+We are excited to announce that our front replacement discs in the OEM 408mm iron size for the 992 GT3 are now available for purchase!
+The rears are identical to the 991 GT3 and are available here.
+We also do plan on producing front and rear replacements for the OEM PCCB disc as well, but we aren't quite there yet.

 Even more exciting is that we are introducing a new internal vane technology in our front 2-piece discs for the 992 GT3.
 It is called the Sinusoidal Vane, which AP sometimes refers to internally as the 'Wave' Vane for obvious reasons as you’ll see below.
 This tech is something that has helped AP Racing brake systems win championships in international GT racing, as well as multiple NASCAR Cup championships here in North America.
 As one of the most desirable track weapons on the planet, we wanted the 992 GT3 to be the first production car application for this technology in North America.
 Just as AP Racing's Radi-CAL calipers set a new benchmark for caliper stability, cooling, and durability, the Sinusoidal Vanes have done the same for iron racing discs.